-The goals of the B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism are to:
+The goals of the B.S. in Interdisciplinary Sciences are to:

-- 1. enable students to establish a firm foundation in B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism - 2. provide students with the opportunity to create an individualized program plan tailored to their academic and professional goals - 3. prepare students for 21st century career opportunities and give them versatility in the everchanging job market through interdisciplinary instruction; - 4. provide students with opportunities to apply learning from coursework to their professional work experience;
+- 1. enable students to establish a firm foundation in B.S. in Interdisciplinary Sciences - 2. provide students with the opportunity to create an individualized program plan tailored to their academic and professional goals - 3. prepare students for 21st century career opportunities and give them versatility in the everchanging job market through interdisciplinary instruction;

-5. afford greater access to the B.S. degree for nontraditional students with significant professional work experience.
+- 4. provide students with opportunities to apply learning from coursework to their professional work experience; - 5. afford greater access to the B.S. degree for nontraditional students with significant professional work experience.